 de Blasiis Chamber Music Series at The Hyde

-All concerts begin at 2 pm in the Helen Froehlich Auditorium at The Hyde Collection.
+All concerts are in the Helen Froehlich Auditorium at The Hyde Collection.

 Giovannina (Gio) and Virginia (Ginny) de Blasiis, two sisters from a musical family, founded the de Blasiis Chamber Music Series.
 Gio graduated from Yale; studied piano in New York City, London, and Paris; received a Master of Arts degree from the Eastman School; and taught at Emma Willard, Skidmore, and privately in Glens Falls.
 Her younger sister, Ginny, studied at the Curtis Institute, Juilliard, and Skidmore.
 She was concertmaster of the Vermont Symphony, played with the Schenectady and Glens Falls Symphonies, and taught in the Glens Falls school system.